alissonbaco/AngularCrud/README.md

 Simple application to create, update, delete, search, and show a list of users.

-To run execute: npm install to download the required pachages.
+To run execute: npm install to download the required packages.

 Alisson